valory-xyz/open-autonomy/docs/control_flow.md

 # Application Control Flow

 Within a deployment, each individual agent in the service manages:
-- Tendermint Node
+- a Tendermint Node
-- ABCI application
+- an ABCI application

 Each of these is implemented as a docker image which is deployed in a 1-2-1 relationship.